1jour1vin

 Nose

-Delicate, peony aromas, refined tannins, lovely acidity
+Delicate, with notes of peony, refined tannins, and lovely acidity

 Serve